open-s4c/dice/doc/design.md

 ## 1.3.
 Example Use Cases

-- Tracer: A subscriber can capture all event types and log them to a file, providing a trace of the program’s execution.
+- Tracer: A subscriber can capture all event types and log them to a file, providing a trace of the program's execution.
 This can be useful for debugging and understanding the flow of control in complex multithreaded programs.

 - State Machine Monitoring: A subscriber that tracks the state of resources